CQCL/lambeq/_sources/use-cases.rst.txt

 -------------------------------------------------------------------------------

 :Description:
-   Noisy or noiseless shot-based simulations on classical hardware using :term:`tket` backend.
+   Noisy or noiseless shot-based simulations on classical hardware using :term:`tket` or :term:`PennyLane` backends.
 :Configuration:
    - :py:class:`.TketModel` with :py:class:`.QuantumTrainer`.
+   - :py:class:`.PennyLaneModel` with :py:class:`.PytorchTrainer`.
 :When to use:
    - As a faithful approximation of an actual quantum run
    - When the available actual quantum machines are still small for the kind of experiment you have in mind